Skip to Content

 According to the CDC, drowning is the leading cause of death for children between the ages of 1 and 4.

 “If your family is enjoying time on the water, one person should always be the ‘designated watcher’ who’s keeping an eye on everyone swimming, canoeing, kayaking or fishing,” Dr. Smolcich says.
 “That rule also applies to spending time around a pool.
-Drowning can be known as a silent killer because the victim rarely cries out for help.”
+Drowning is known as a silent killer because the victim rarely cries out for help.”

 Wear a Helmet